Basis Number of Graphs Excluding Minors: Further discussion

 A question that occurred to us during this work is whether in Theorem \ref{thm: main-td}, one can weaken the hypothesis that the family $\Gc$ of graphs is monotone, by only assuming instead $\Gc$ to be hereditary.
 This does not seem out of reach, and would allow to consider significantly more general classes of graphs constructed through tree-decompositions, as for example the cliques and the complete bipartite graphs are known to have basis numbers at most $4$ (see \cite{schmeichel1981basisnumber}).

-Finally, basis number can be generalised to infinite graphs.
-Thomassen \cite[Theorem 7.4]{Thomassen80} generalised MacLane's planarity criterion, by proving that the infinite graphs having basis number at most~$2$ are exactly those graphs admitting a \emph{vertex accumulation free} planar embedding, that is, an embedding in $\mathbb R^2$ such that every point of $\mathbb R^2$ has an open neighbourhood containing only finitely many vertices.
-However, it is not clear whether in the infinite setting, arbitrary planar graphs, graphs embedded in a fixed surface, bounded treewidth graph, or graphs excluding a fixed minor have bounded basis number.
+\paragraph{Infinite graphs} Finally, cycle bases and basis number can be generalised to infinite graphs.
+In fact, two different definitions have been considered in the litterature.
+The first one is more restrictive and defines the cycle space of a graph as its set of finite even subgraphs, equipped with $\oplus$.
+With respect to this notion of cycle space, Thomassen \cite[Theorem 7.4]{Thomassen80} generalised MacLane's planarity criterion, by proving that the infinite graphs having basis number at most~$2$ are exactly those graphs admitting a \emph{vertex accumulation free} planar embedding, that is, an embedding in $\mathbb R^2$ such that every point of $\mathbb R^2$ has an open neighbourhood containing only finitely many vertices.
+A natural question is whether planar graphs, and more generally graphs embedded in a fixed surface of bounded genus, bounded treewidth graphs, or graphs excluding a fixed minor have bounded (or even finite) basis number.
+Nathan Bowler (private communication) showed us a proof that with respect to this notion, infinite planar graphs have basis number at most $4$.
 As a side remark, observe that every Cayley graph of a \emph{finitely presented group} has finite basis number.
-In particular, as planar and more generally minor-excluded finitely generated groups are finitely presented \cite{Droms, EGL23}, this question admits a positive answer when restricted to Cayley graphs (and more generally locally finite quasi-transitive graphs).
+In particular, as planar and more generally minor-excluded finitely generated groups are finitely presented \cite{Droms, EGL23}, minor-excluded Cayley graphs (and more generally locally finite quasi-transitive graphs) have finite basis number.

+A second possible definition of cycle space, called \emph{topological cycle space} consists in considering all subgraphs generated by \emph{infinite cycles}.
+We refer to \cite[Section 8.7]{DiestelBook} and \cite{DiestelCycles} for a comprehensive exposition on the topic, and to \cite{BS06} for a proof of a generalisation of MacLane's planarity criterion in this case.
+Again, basis number can be defined indentically with respect to the topological cycle space, and it makes sense to ask whether all aforementioned classes of graphs also have bounded basis number in this context.